noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.15.8.

-A graph showing the change of seabird species presence in spring (bring) and summer (red) from 1987 to 2015.
+A graph showing the change of seabird species presence in spring (green) and summer (red) from 1987 to 2015.
 Figure credit: Leising et al. 2015.

 ### Details